casistack/mcp-atlassian/README.md

 - python-dotenv (≥1.0.1)
 - markdownify (≥0.11.6)

-## Contributing
+## Security

-Contributions are welcome!
-Please read our [Contributing Guidelines](CONTRIBUTING.md) for details on how to submit pull requests.
+- Never share API tokens
+- Keep .env files secure and private
+- See [SECURITY.md](SECURITY.md) for best practices

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+Licensed under MIT - see [LICENSE](LICENSE) file.
+This is not an official Atlassian product.

-## Security
-For security concerns, please see our [Security Policy](SECURITY.md).